fogfish/gouldian/doc/user-guide.md

 c := core.Or(a, b)
 ```

-These rules of Endpoint composition allows you to build any complex HTTP request matching login from small re-usable block declared in this library and also defined reusable high-order Endpoint specific for you application.
+These rules of Endpoint composition allow developers to build any complex HTTP request handling from small re-usable block.

 ## Life-cycle

 The function `gouldian.Serve` builds a co-product Endpoint to define entire *"api algebra"* of application.
-Each incoming HTTP request passed to this Endpoint.
+Each incoming HTTP request passed to this *"algebra"*.
 It is important to understand the life-cycle behavior for development of a [High-Order Endpoints](#high-order-endpoints) and writing a [Unit Testing](#unit-testing) in your application.

-2. The library envelops each incoming request to `Input` type and applies it to the endpoint `api(input)`.
+1. The library envelops each incoming request to `Input` type and applies it to the endpoint `api(input)`.
-3. The resulting value of `error` (aka `Output`) type is matched against
+2. The resulting value of `error` (aka `Output`) type is matched against
-  a. `NoMatch` causes abort of current *product* `Endpoint`.
+* `NoMatch` causes abort of current *product* `Endpoint`.
 The request is passed to succeeding *co-product* `Endpoint`.
-  b. `nil` continues evaluation of *product* `Endpoint` to succeeding item.
+* `nil` continues evaluation of *product* `Endpoint` to succeeding item.
-  c. `error` aborts the evaluation of the application.
+* `error` aborts the evaluation of the application.
 The output error value is output to HTTP client

 ```
         NoMatch: next co-product          error: return Output